 In the 2008 Heisman vote, for instance, Florida’s Tim Tebow finished third with 1,575 points.
 The fourth-place finisher, Graham Harrell of Texas Tech, totaled 213 points.
 Because of the huge gap between those totals, Harrell was not invited to the ceremony, which featured just three finalists.
 In 2010, Kellen Moore’s fourth place finish of 635 points brought him much closer to LaMichael James’ third-place finish of 916, so Moore was included as one of the four finalists.
 The fifth-place finisher in 2010, Justin Blackmon of Oklahoma State, had just 105 points.
 There was a clear demarcation of support between him and Moore, so the finalists were capped at four.

-In other words, the closeness of the point totals determines the final number of finalists.
-Where major gaps exist, that’s where you get a cutoff.
+In other words, the closeness of the point totals determined the final number of finalists prior to 2021.
+Where major gaps exist, that’s where you got a cutoff.

 5. When are the finalists chosen?

-The finalists are announced on the Monday prior to the Heisman Trophy announcement ceremony.
+The finalists are announced on the Monday prior to the televised Heisman Trophy Ceremony.